LAWRENCE, Kan. — The first time Kansas center Joel Embiid played basketball on U.S. soil, his high school teammates laughed.

 "I told them, 'You have no idea how good that kid is going to be.'"

-Less than three years since that day in 2011, Embiid—now a 7-foot college freshman—is the starting center for a Kansas team that has won or had a share of nine straight Big 12 regular-season titles.
+Less than three years since that day in 2011, Embiid—now a 7-foot college freshman—is the starting center for a Kansas team that has won nine straight Big 12 regular-season titles.

 The thought entering the season was that Embiid's teammate, Andrew Wiggins, would be the No. 1 pick in next summer's NBA draft.
 But lately the scouts that line the walls at KU's practices concede that Embiid could be in the mix for that top slot, too.
 At the very worst, he's expected to go in the top five.